slewsys/emacs-cli-front-end/README.md

-# Em, an Emacs CLI front end
+# Em, CLI front end for Emacs and emacsclient
 The __em__ script runs `emacs(1)` and/or `emacsclient(1)` as appropriate per
 given command-line arguments.
 For interactive sessions, `emacs(1)` is started in daemon mode as necessary prior to running `emacsclient(1)`.